vavavr00m/noserub/extras/wp-plugin/noserub/readme.txt

 === Plugin Name ===
 Contributors: dominik.schwind
 Tags: noserub, hcard, lifestream, openid
-Requires at least: 2.5
+Requires at least: 2.3.3
-Tested up to: 2.6.2
+Tested up to: 2.6.3
-Stable tag: trunk
+Stable tag: 0.1.5

 Gets the data from your NoseRub account and lets you use it on your weblog.
 Supernifty.

 == Description ==

 If you have an account on a social network site powered by [NoseRub](http://noserub.com), i.e. [identoo.com](http://identoo.com) this plugin provides a couple of widgets to show your lifestream your hCard, your contacts  and, on newer installations of NoseRub, your services.

 You can also choose to use your weblog as an OpenID-URL, powered by your NoseRub account.